 Being slow is the biggest killer of innovation and learning.
 This is something we’ve seen time and time again as disruptive technology becomes more prevalent.
 Don’t make the mistake of waiting until you feel ready, and thinking time will wait - chances are it won’t, and you’ll be left behind.

 Some of the biggest movers and shakers in history all have one thing in common – an unquenchable curiosity.
 Think of Einstein, who famously claimed, ‘I have no special talent.
 I am only passionately curious’.

 The reason why some startups are so successful is because they solve problems that their founders have stumbled across in the past.
 Their founders have merely developed a solution for it.
 How they found these problems was through curiosity - they either didn’t accept the world as it was and decided to see how they could improve it, or they wanted to push themselves and technology to see how far they could go.
 Often, their curiosity allowed them to discover latent problems people experienced.
 For example, Facebook fundamentally fixes the issue of loneliness.
 We all desire to feel connected and to know where our friends are, even if it’s not a problem we’re usually aware of.

 Curiosity allows us to question our surroundings, breaks us free from our thought limitations, and breeds the creativity that fuels our growth.
 It also helps us learn; without being curious, it’s hard to strike up the motivation to develop other skills and broaden our horizons.

-Those are three things to keep in mind when adapting to today’s rapidly changing world, and why you need to make upskilling a priority.
 While there will be plenty of people trying to put the brakes on change, and complaining about the ‘good ol’ days’, the face is this change is inevitable.
 And while true, it’s not all shiny and glamorous, technology is bringing with it plenty of amazing and exciting opportunities.
 You just have to put yourself in a position to make the most out of it.